 In October 2020, the Foundation convened a panel of 10 experts to study health disparities in people with lupus and the potential to overcome them.
 AstraZeneca and the Pharmaceutical Research and Manufacturers of America supported the effort.

 The panel included patients and individuals from academic medical centers and medical societies.
-All members had expertise in health disparities research, lupus, and challenges related to achieving health equity.
+All members had expertise in health equity research, lupus, and challenges related to achieving health equity.
 They searched PubMed for relevant studies published between 2011 and 2023 and gathered information from other sources, including CDC data and study bibliographies.

 Results and Recommendations